Introduction to Australia Company Formation & Taxation FAQ

 12. What is the minimum share capital required to register a company?

-There is no minimum share capital requirement in Australia; companies can be registered with a single share.
+There is no minimum share capital required in Australia.
+A company can be registered with a single share, offering flexibility for small or single-owner businesses.

 13. Do I need a company secretary?